-Alex has been seen to use and endorses the La Sportiva range including the TX2 and TX3.
-These both have a breathable mesh upper combined with the Vibram's Mega-Grip rubber that is seen on the best approach shoes.
+Alex Honnold's approach shoes are generally always the La Sportiva TX range.
+These have a breathable mesh upper combined with the Vibram's Mega-Grip rubber that is seen on the best approach shoes.
 The TX4 is an updated and heavier duty version of these shoes.
 Available in both synthetic and leather versions, as well as lower volume Women's version.
 These are veritable crushers for hard approaches and easier slabs.

-When he actually wears one, he is known to use the Black Diamond Solution.
+Alex Honnold's climbing harness is normally the Black Diamond Solution - when he wears one.
 This harness is a light weight sport climbing design with multi-strand inners for the leg and waist loops, which means pressure on the body is spread over a larger surface.

 It also has four molded gear loops that stick out to make clipping easier.
 The harness doesn't have adjustable leg buckles and eschews anything that adds weight, meaning it a performance-first sports harness for hard sending.
 The Solution Harness also comes in a Women's sizing which can fit slightly better, it's worth a try.

 There is also a "Honnold Edition" of the harness, which is exactly the same as the normal harness but in a different color and with Alex Honnold's signature printed on.
 It costs more but some of the money goes to the Honnold Foundation which is an awesome organization Honnold puts most of his earnings into.